-This post covers things to do in Little Venice, London.
+This post covers things to do in the charming Little Venice area of London.

 We include how to get here, where to eat, and a self-guided tour so you can make the most of your time there.

 Little Venice is tucked away in the residential neighborhood of Maida Vale just north of Paddington Station and Paddington Basin.

 It was relatively unscathed during the bombings in World War Two, which means the area retains its original attractive and grand Georgian buildings.

-From April to November, narrowboats ply Regents Canal from Little Venice to Camden Lock.
+From April to November, narrowboats ply Regents Canal from Little Venice to Camden Lock Market.

 In the things to do section of this post, we recommend some boat companies.